devinkr/js-dom/readme.md

 - Explain the benefits of jQuery
 - Explore jQuery methods for DOM manipulation and traversal

-## Framing (5 minutes / 0:05)
+## Framing (10 minutes / 0:10)

-In the Objects & Functions lesson you learned about objects as data structures and how we can use them to store data and methods.
-Today we will learn about how Javascript uses objects to represent what you see in the browser.
+In the Objects & Functions lesson, you learned about objects as data structures and how we can use them to store data and methods.
+Today, we will learn about how Javascript uses objects to represent what you see in the browser.

 The **[Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)** is a programming interface for HTML.
 When you load HTML into the browser, it gets converted into an object-based DOM structure.
 The [visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.